vfarcic/devops24/manuscript/06-jenkins-setup.md

 That Vagrantfile is very simple.
 Even if you never used Vagrant, you should have no trouble understanding what it does.

-We're defiing a VM called `docker-build` and we're assigning it a static IP `10.100.198.200`.
+We're defining a VM called `docker-build` and we're assigning it a static IP `10.100.198.200`.
 The `node.vm.provision` will install Docker and JRE.
 The latter is required for establishing the connection between Jenkins and this soon-to-be VM.

-Next, we'll create the VM based on that Vagrantfile definition.
+Next, we'll create a VM based on that Vagrantfile definition.

 ```bash
 vagrant up